 Sort quickly and easily

-On the Data tab, in the Sort & Filter group, click to perform an ascending sort (from A to Z, or smallest number to largest).
+2. On the Data tab, in the Sort & Filter group, click A to Z command in Excel that sorts A to Z or smallest number to largest to perform an ascending sort (from A to Z, or smallest number to largest).

-Click to perform a descending sort (from Z to A, or largest number to smallest).
+3. Click Z to A command in Excel that sorts Z to A or largest number to smallest to perform a descending sort (from Z to A, or largest number to smallest).

 Sort by specifying criteria